Coignite-ApS/businesslogic/README.md

 ---
 ### Use businesslogic programmatically
-Here is an example how you can use it directly on the page using code
+Here is an example how you can use it directly on the page using code.

 #### Use the library on a webpage
 Use businesslogic library to connect and to execute functionality in your businesslogic webservice.